cms-dev/cms/docs/Localization.rst

 Right after that, open :file:`<code>.po` and fill the information in the header.
 To translate a string, simply fill the corresponding msgstr with the translations.

-If the developers updated the .pot file, you do not need to start from scratch.
-Instead, you can create a new .po that merges the old translated string with the new, to-be-translated ones.
-The command is the following, run from :file:`cms/server/po/`.
+If the developers updated the ``.pot`` file, you do not need to start from scratch.
+Instead, you can create a new ``.po`` file that merges the old translated string with the new, to-be-translated ones.
+The command is the following, run inside :gh_tree:`cms/server/po/`.

 .. sourcecode:: bash

-    msgmerge <code>.po messages.pot > <code>.po.new
+    msgmerge <code>.po messages.pot > <code>.new.po

-You can now inspect :file:`<code>.po.new` and, if satisfyied, move it to :file:`<code>.po` and finish the translation.
+You can now inspect :file:`<code>.new.po` and, if satisfied, move it to :file:`<code>.po` and finish the translation.